 Light: Closeup shots need good soft light illumination on the whole subject.
 But never shoot close up shots in bright sunlight as it will destroy all the finer delicate details on the subject.
 In close up shot success depends on the details you are able to showcase.
 A cloudy day is a better day, but there should be enough light.
 Avoid using the camera flash as it’s too harsh.

 Time: Close up shots are the most time-consuming photography activity in my opinion.
 So spare lot of time to take these shots.

 Macro Lens: Macro lenses are special lenses meant for close up shots.
 Macro lenses also have very short focus capability.
-At the shortest distance, they capture 1:1 image reproduction on the camera sensor.
-Only when the image is reproduced at 1:1 ratio, its a Macro, otherwise its a closeup.
-If you are very serious on macro photography invest on a good macro lens.
+In the shortest focus distance, they capture 1:1 image reproduction on the camera sensor.
+Only when the image is reproduced at 1:1 ratio, it’s a Macro, otherwise its a closeup.
+If you are very serious about macro photography invest on a good macro lens.
 (I still don’t own a macro lens)